-In celebration of Hispanic Heritage Month and National Make a Difference Day (October 23rd), we share a story of generosity, hope and joy told across the Spanish-speaking world, from Mexico and Guatemala to Puerto Rico and Spain as retold by WBUR's Circle Round Podcast.
-Then, we give you ideas about ways to use the story as a jumping off point for the kind of colorful play that can make a real difference!
+This week on our free monthly activities calendar, we share a story of generosity, hope and joy told across the Spanish-speaking world, from Mexico and Guatemala to Puerto Rico and Spain as retold by WBUR's Circle Round Podcast.
+Then, we give you ideas about ways to use the story as a jumping off point to discover the colors of spring and the kind of colorful, rainbow play that can make a real difference!

 Why is this activity great for kids?